PYDuquesnoy/SAMDemo/README.md

-Add the custom class to the /metrics configuration
+To make this metric available, Add the custom class to the /metrics configuration with following command:

 ```
 docker exec -it servertomonitor_iris_1 iris session iris